NREL/OpenStudio-user-documentation/docs/reference/openstudio_application_interface.md

 ------

-## Grid View and Multi-edit: Thermal Zones, Space Types, and Refrigeration (Version 1.7.0)
+## Grid View and Multi-edit: Thermal Zones, Space Types, and Refrigeration
 Earlier releases have included a grid view for the refrigeration section in the HVAC tab.
 Now you can edit thermal zones and space types in a grid view.
 This makes it easier to view all your zones and space types at once and compare settings.
 By selecting the buttons across the top you can select the fields you would like to see and edit.

 [![Grid Image](img/os_interface/grid_view_multi1_small.png "Click to view")](img/os_interface/grid_view_multi1.png)

 *Above: The grid view provides a spreadsheet style layout.
 Click on the image to view a larger version.*

+<iframe width="640" height="360" src="http://www.youtube.com/embed/LnOUfiMajD0?rel=0&start=0&end=340&autoplay=0" frameborder="0" allowfullscreen></iframe>

+*View this video to see multi-edit in action.*

 Drag components and schedules into the grid view.
 Most items on the grid can be inspected in the right panel "Edit" tab, except schedules.
 A yellow highlight indicates the item you have selected in the grid.
 When you start editing the item in the "Edit" tab the highlight will disappear indicating that the focus is now on editing the item.